-TrustFactory SSL Issuing CA shall accept revocation requests submitted via login to the Subscriber Management Portal.
+TrustFactory SSL Issuing CA will accept revocation requests submitted via login to the Subscriber Management Portal.
 A revocation request may be accepted from an organization administrator who retains responsibility for the Private Key on behalf of a Subscriber, or an affiliated organization named in the Certificate.
 TrustFactory SSL Issuing CA may also at its own discretion revoke Certificates.

-Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.
+Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports, through the TrustFactory website at www.trustfactory.net, informing the issuing CA of reasonable cause to revoke the certificate.